Alphonse Areola

-Alphonse Francis Areola (/fr/; born 27 February 1993) is a French professional footballer who plays as a goalkeeper for club West Ham United and the France national team.
+Alphonse Francis Areola (/fr/; born 27 February 1993) is a French professional footballer who plays as a goalkeeper for club West Ham United.

-An academy graduate of PSG, he spent the early parts of his career on loan, enjoying spells with Lens, Bastia, and Villarreal.
+An academy graduate of Paris Saint-Germain (PSG), he spent the early parts of his career on loan, enjoying spells with Lens, Bastia, and Villarreal.
 During his stint with Villarreal, Areola broke the club record for the longest period of play without conceding a goal, remaining unbeaten for a period of 620 minutes.
 He returned to PSG in 2016, where he went on to make over 100 appearances.
 In 2019, Areola joined Real Madrid on a season-long loan.
 In 2020, he joined Fulham on loan; he followed up with another loan to West Ham United in 2021.
 In June 2022, Areola joined West Ham for a fee in the region of €12 million.

 Areola has represented France at every youth level and was part of the squads that won the 2013 FIFA U-20 World Cup and the 2018 FIFA World Cup.